top 5 Arena grooming tips for the perfect footings

 Drag in varied patterns and often.
 By alternating the direction and pattern that you drag your arena you will have a better chance of working out any ruts.
 As well as better shot at getting the footing to level out without having to use a blade to level it.
 Dragging often will help stay ahead of shifting/compacting footings from repetitive riding patterns which means your footings will last longer too.
 Be sure to work your patterns both to the left and to the right to prevent footing migration.

 Here are a few patterns and the issues they help with…

 Pro tip #2

 Monitor the moisture levels.
+You can grab a moisture meter here.
 The right amount of moisture in the footing can determine how much concussion your horse feels with each stride.
 How compacted the footings become.
 The amount of dust that gets kicked up.
 As well as the general texture of the footings.
 Two texture issues I see quite often are footings that are too dry and then they move very loosely under the horse’s feet or footings that are thick from too much moisture and are hard for the horse to move through.

 There are a number of moisture control products out there to pick from so it’s worth doing a bit of digging to see what option will work best for your budget, your riding discipline, your type of footings, and the depth of your footings.
 Regardless of whether you go with dust control oil, magnesium chloride flakes/crystals or even good old water, even applicaiton is going to be the key to creating a consistent riding surface.